Both the Wilson Pro Staff 97 and the Pro Staff 97L are good options for players looking for a lighter version of Roger Federer’s RF97.

 Power and Control

-The Pro Staff 97 is a low powered tennis racket so it will suit more advanced tennis players, while the 97L is a medium powered tennis racket, which will better suit intermediate tennis players who need help from their racket in terms of power.
+The Pro Staff 97 is a low powered tennis racket so it will suit more advanced tennis players, while the Pro Staff 97L is a medium powered tennis racket, which will better suit intermediate tennis players who need help from their racket in terms of power.

 Player Level